Cloudneeti/SQL-Injection-Attack-Prevention/101-SQL-Injection-Attack-Prevention/README.md

 <a name="mitigate"></a>
 # Mitigate

   * Update Web application firewall mode to Prevention for application gateway.
 This will take 5-10 mins.
-Hence we will connect the application using Application Gateway (WAF- Prevention mode)
+Hence, we will connect the application using Application Gateway (WAF- Prevention mode)

     ![](images/sql-inj-appgateway-waf-prev.png)